miIiano/SecP2P/README.md

 ## Acknowledgments

 I developed this app because I couldn't find any app that was mature enough to provide encrypted messaging over tor with media support.
-There is one very old application [Chat.onion](https://github.com/onionApps/Chat.onion) that I have inspired or improved an idea or two.
+There is one very old application [Chat.onion](https://github.com/onionApps/Chat.onion) that I have improved few ideas.

 ## Security